 I have one credit card for work-related expenses.
 I keep it in my personal wallet and use it only for work-related expenses.

-If you find that you have to have multiple credit cards for business expenses when you’re out and about, I’d suggest that you sit down and take a longer look at how your business is operating.
+If you find that you have to have multiple business credit cards when you’re out and about, I’d suggest that you sit down and take a longer look at how your business is operating.
 You shouldn’t need a fistful of cards for your business – at least, you shouldn’t need to carry them with you all the time.

 Keep the extra cards at home and only take them with you if you know you’re going to be going on a big spending trip related to your business.